 Vircell PCR controls contain the complete, purified DNA or RNA of the specified microorganism.
 Therefore any specific microorganism oligo pair can be used for the amplification of the infectious agent.
-Only MERS CORONAVIRUS DNA CONTROL (MBC120) does not include the full microorganism DNA.
-These RNA virus controls are plasmid with a specific gene fragment of the microorganism included and, in the name of the product, its nature of DNA plasmid is specified.
+Only 3 products (MERS CORONAVIRUS, PARVOVIRUS B19 and SARS CORONAVIRUS) do not include the full microorganism.
+These controls are plasmid with a specific gene fragment of the microorganism included and, in the name of the product, its nature of DNA plasmid is specified.

 Our PCR controls are supplied in lyophilized presentation.
 Controls must be reconstituted with sterile bidistilled water.
 In the case of DNA controls the required volume is 100 µl, while for RNA control only 50 µl are required.

 For Vircell PCR controls, DNA can last a maximum of 30 months after its manufacture date while RNA controls can last a maximum of 24 months after its manufacture date.
 Always following storage recommendations described in the instructions for use of the product.